Dynamic Principal Component Analysis in High Dimensions

-The smoothness of mean and diagonal covariance functions is imposed.
-It is noteworthy that the $\bX(t)$ is not necessarily smooth.
-Furthermore, the sampling frequency should not be ultra large to handle the dependency between observations from the same random trajectory. \Cref{assump:kernel} is mild and routinely made in the kernel smoothing literature \citep{jianqing1996local,chen2016dynamic}.
+The smoothness of mean and diagonal covariance functions is imposed in Assumption \ref{assump:smoothmean-cov}, while $\bX(t)$ is not necessarily smooth.
+Assumption \ref{assump:p} indicates $\log p = O(n^c)$ for some $c>0$ since $\bar{m}$ and $h^{-1}$ typically grow at a fractional polynomial order of $n$.
+Assumption \ref{assump:kernel} is standard in the kernel smoothing literature \citep{jianqing1996local,chen2016dynamic}.

-First, we quantify the performance of the thresholding step by investigating the false positive control and false negative control of $J$.
-It is revealed in \Cref{lemma:support} that, with a suitable parameter $\gamma(t)$, we can recover the support set consistently by the thresholding step.
-The condition $\min_{j \in J(t)} \Pi_{jj}(t) \geq 2\gamma(t)$ assures that the important variables can be distinguished from the noise stochastically.
+First, we quantify the performance of the thresholding step by investigating the false positive control and false negative control of $J(t)$.
+It is revealed in Lemma \ref{lemma:support} that, with a suitable parameter $\gamma_t$, we can recover the support set consistently.
+The condition $\min_{j \in J(t)} \Pi_{jj}(t) \geq 2\gamma_t$ assures that the important variables can be distinguished from the noise stochastically.
 Denote $\Gamma(t) = \Sigma(t) + \sigma^2 I_p$ where $I_p \in \real^{p \times p}$ is an identity matrix.